jnkk/nixos-dotfiles/nixos.md

 > `nix flake update` is for updating the flake lock file
 > `home-manager switch --flake .` is for switching files inside the home manager for user
 > `nixos-rebuild switch --flake .` is for SYSTEMWIDE change
+> sound plugin works on KDE and LXQT

 ## First boot, activate stuff in configuration.nix